Choosing Your Puppy

 1. A lot of people will place a deposit on a puppy based on the info thats on the website and they call and verify some info as well before placing the deposit.
 After all, the puppies are on a first come first served basis.
 First person with the deposit, gets the puppy.

-2. Other people prefer to at least Facetime with us and the puppy to verify that we do in fact exist.
+2. Other people prefer to Facetime with us and the puppy to verify that we do in fact exist.
 There are a lot of scammers out there, and we have helped a lot of people who have been scammed in the past and are skeptical.
 We understand what thats like and do our best to be open, honest and upfront about everything.

 3. Other people who are semi local, come visit us and the puppies and pick out the exact puppy they want.